White Mountains New Hampshire, USA Travel Guide

 Events often tied to harvests or holidays.
 Pumpkin Festival (Laconia) nearby.
 Local town events may have food vendors.

-Formal cooking classes and food tours are not widely available.
+Formal cooking workshops and gastronomy tours are not widely available.

 Dinner at an AMC Hut offers a communal meal in a remote setting for overnight hikers.

-Many restaurants, especially at resorts, offer meals with stunning scenic views.
+Many restaurants, especially in holiday resorts, offer meals with stunning scenic views.

 Traditional "street food" scenes are limited.
 Food trucks appear at local events or festivals.